ndhulipala1/comparch_synth/demo_song/README.md

 ## Note about the synth hardware

-The demo splits the 25 channels into 5 groups of 5.
-These 5 groups can each play their own pitch, waveform, and dynamic (how many channels are enabled).
+The demo splits the 25 channels into 6 groups of 4.
+These 6 groups can each play their own pitch, waveform, and dynamic (how many channels are enabled).
-These groups of 5 are called voices.
+These groups of 4 are called voices.
+The remaining channel plays nothing.

 ## Block ROM format